aragostinho/aragostinho.github.io/_posts/2018-04-10-configuring-https-aws-certificate-manager-on-windows-ec2.markdown

 ### 3.3) Security Group
-Select the **SAME security group** that your EC2 server are running.
-This is a commoum mistake during ELB configuration  people selecting differents securities groups and some of their ports are disallowed.
+Select the **SAME security group** that your EC2 server are using.
+This is a commoum mistake during ELB configuration,  many people select differents security groups and some of their has ports that are disallowed.
 This kind of lack of attention will do you waste much time until discovery the problem.

   ![Security Group](https://github.com/aragostinho/aragostinho.github.io/blob/master/_imgs/https/Image23.PNG?raw=t)